rimvanvliet/Albero-managementconsole/ReadMe.txt

 ---------------
 The console expects a JNDI datasource 'MySqlDS' pointing to the 'tree' table of the albero database.

+To generate the ear file type 'mvn install' on the command line (supposing you have maven installed).
+Deploy the ear file on your application server.

 ---------------
 Usage
 ---------------
-To generate the ear file type 'mvn install' on the command line (supposing you have maven installed).
-Deploy the ear file on your application server.
+The management console will be deployed to http://<yourservername>/albero/managementconsole.
+You can add, edit and delete trees from there.

 ---------------
 License